-In this Avantone MP1 MixPhones review, I’ll discuss what features and aspects make it an awesome great pro audio choice, plus what others have been saying, some essential details on the sound quality (like the Avantone MP1 frequency response), a few minor drawbacks it might have, and other things to considering purchasing.
+In this Avantone MP1 MixPhones review, I’ll discuss what features and aspects make it a great pro audio choice, by highlighting what others who’ve satisfied with the phones have been saying, as well as detail some essential specs.

 - Frequency Response: 18Hz – 25kHz

 - Driver size: Large format 50mm drivers